dawnofthedebayan/MedAI_Project/README.md

     1. Change the data_path, model_path, save_path in Test.py. data_path is the path to your test dataset. model_path is the path to the model chekpoint, save_path is the path to store the predictions of the model.

+- Evaluate models :

+    1. Use calculate_metrics.py to calculate the IoU, DSC, Precision and Recall for individual models.
+    2. Use calculate_consolidated_metrics.py to calculate the average metrics incase you have K-Fold-Cross VD strategy.

 ### 3. Acknowledgement

 - Part of the code is borrowed from